The Last Door: Reviews

 Adam Smith of the Rock, Paper, Shotgun online magazine praised the crowdfunding model:

-The Last Door’s approach to crowdfunding is elegant.
+The Last Doors approach to crowdfunding is elegant.
 Seriously, it is.
 Good for the game and great for the audience.
 By releasing episodically, The Game Kitchen are effectively telling a story and shaking the can for tips at the end of each chapter to see if people are willing to pay for more.
 And the audience is happy to cough up the cash.